ericwang13/APCSFinalProject/README.md

 13. Added a new effect, the noise effect.
 This filter basically just makes the stream look bad, oversaturated and grainy/noisy

 14. Added a blur slider that only appears when one of the slider effects are selected (blur face or box blur).
 For everything else it will hide.

+15. Compiled everything into one packaged jar executable that can be easily run